QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

 In that example, transitions only occur between adjacent states with the same intensity (except for a ``bouncing'' back of the bottom and top states)

 This also demonstrates that the elements of the intensity matrix are not probabilities.
-Unlike the discrete case, where every row must sum to one, the rows of :math:`Q` sum to zero, where the diagonal is the only negative values.  that is
+Unlike the discrete case, where every row must sum to one, the rows of :math:`Q` sum to zero, where the diagonal contains the negative value of jumping out of the current state.
+That is

 - :math:`q_{ij} \geq 0` for :math:`i \neq j`
 - :math:`q_{ii} \leq 0`
 - :math:`\sum_{j} q_{ij} = 0`

-Implementing this :math:`Q` in code
+Implementing :math:`Q` using its tridiagonal structure

 .. code-block:: julia